rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 Let's pretend we're the compiler and apply these rules to figure out what the lifetimes of the references in the signature of the `first_word` function in Listing 10-25 are.
-The signatures starts without any lifetimes associated with the references:
+The signature starts without any lifetimes associated with the references:

 ```rust,ignore